WAEC-T/data-analysis/README.md

 # data-analysis
-The WAEC data analysis repository has a pipeline for handling experimental data.
+The WAEC data analysis repository has a pipeline for handling experiment output data.
 The data is saved to an SD card during the experiment and fetched for analysis.
-A Jupyter notebook facilitates reading, transforming, and plotting the output data.
+A Jupyter notebook is used to read, transform and plot the output data.